andy4thehuynh/andy4thehuynh.github.io/content/post/user-authentication-with-cuba.md

 date = "2015-01-25T11:56:12-08:00"
 title = "User Authentication with Cuba" description = ""
-menu = "main"
 +++

 User authentication should be secure and easy to understand.
-We'll create a basic authentication interface using tools from the boys at Openredis: [Cuba](https://github.com/soveran/cuba), [Shield](https://github.com/cyx/shield) and [Mongoid](https://github.com/mongoid/mongoid).
+We'll create a basic authentication interface using tools built by the boys at Openredis: [Cuba](https://github.com/soveran/cuba), [Shield](https://github.com/cyx/shield) and [Mongoid](https://github.com/mongoid/mongoid).
 If you haven't already, check out [Openredis](https://openredis.com/).
+It's awesome.

 ### Audience
 Hopefully you're familiar with a Ruby framework.
 If not, Cuba is a fantastic gateway framework to understand the way of the web and how Ruby gets us writing expressive and readable code.